otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-development-workflow-and-c#.md

 - Private fields should be prefixed with an underscore (`_`).
 - Static fields should be prefixed with a lowercase `s` (`s_`).

+**Note:** You will learn about the private and static keywords in `03-classes-objects-and-encapsulation.md`.

 # Formative Assessment

 Before you start, create a new **C# Console** application called **01-formative-assessment**.